permitio/opal/docs/intro.md

 ### <a name="why-use-opal"></a> Why use OPAL
 - OPAL is the easiest way to keep your solution's authorization layer up-to-date in realtime.
     - OPAL aggregates policy and data from across the field and integrates them seamlessly into the authorization layer.
-    - OPAL is microservices and cloud-native (see [key concepts](#key-concepts) below)
+    - OPAL is microservices and cloud-native (see [Key concepts and design](design.md))

 ### Why OPA + OPAL == 💪 💜
 OPA (Open Policy Agent) is great!
 It decouples policy from code in a highly-performant and elegant way.
-But the challege of keeping policy agents up-to-date is hard - especially in applications - where each user interaction or API call may affect access-control decisions.
+But the challenge of keeping policy agents up-to-date is hard - especially in applications - where each user interaction or API call may affect access-control decisions.
 OPAL runs in the background, supercharging policy-agents, keeping them in sync with events in realtime.

 ### What OPAL *is not*